 Python is not recognized as an internal or external command, operable program, or batch file then check your environment variables.
 This stackoverflow answer has more details.

 If you want to store the output of your script for later use, you can use the angular bracket

 This will store all the output in the

-Run Python Using VS Code
+Running Python Using VS Code

-Using the built-in terminals available with modern text editors is convenient when you’re coding and want to quickly test your program's output.
+Using built-in terminals available with modern text editors is convenient when you’re coding and want to quickly test your program's output.
 You don’t have to switch to a command prompt or terminal and can quickly type in your command to start the program.

-To learn more about how the advanced text editors work and how you can enjoy their in-built features, read their documentation.
+To learn more about how advanced text editors work and how you can enjoy their in-built features, read their documentation.

-Run Python From a File Manager
+Running Python From a File Manager

-In Windows, you simply double-click the icon of the Python file on the file manager.
-Since Windows associates file types with their corresponding programs, it will automatically run it using Python’s interpreter.
+In Windows, you can simply double-click the icon of the Python file in your file manager.
+Since Windows associates file types with their corresponding programs, it will automatically run it using the Python interpreter.

 A quick warning is warranted here.
 Pay attention if your script is as simple as the one written for this tutorial.
 For short programs like this, you will probably just see a flash of the command prompt or terminal before the program concludes and the terminal is closed.

 This will stop the execution of the program and allow you to see the progress until that command.
-The program remains paused until you press
+The program will remain paused until you press

 This approach is not advisable for production applications as it will fail if there are bugs and errors in your program.